alzuewa/todoist/README.md

 3. In the project root create `.env` file and put `token` and `inbox_id` into it as it's shown in `.env_example`.

+> [!IMPORTANT]
-> > ⚠️ Only the digits part needs to be placed in `.env`, without 'Bearer' word.
+> ⚠️ Only the digits part of token needs to be placed in `.env`, without 'Bearer' word.
 >

 4. Run tests